-This month’s bank holiday offers the opportunity for you to get back into good habits.
-Plus it’ll remind you how great it feels to start the day right and eat well, encouraging you to continue with it.
+A long bank holiday offers the opportunity for you to get back into good habits and establish a healthy weekend routine.
+Plus, it’ll remind you how great it feels to start the day right and eat well, encouraging you to continue with it.

-Go for a refreshing swim on both Saturday and Sunday morning.
+Go for a refreshing swim on both Saturday and Sunday morning to get into the habit of weekend exercise.
 Just a few laps can prove to be a great feel-good booster and will help wake you up.

 Swimming is a great way of improving your fitness, so try to continue with this each week and increase by a lap each time.